 Under European legislation, claims can be submitted up to 2 years after the flight date.
 In certain countries such as Belgium, Germany, Portugal and the UK, this limitation period may be shorter or longer.
 In the UK, the statute of limitation is set at 6 years (5 years in Scotland).
 However, a claim's limitation period is determined by a number of different factors including what the flight route was and where the airline is based.
 The flight calculator on our home page takes these different criteria into account.

 Once you've submitted your claim with us, we will contact you within 3 business days to let you know whether your claim passed our secondary assessment.
+(Please note that if you wish for us to observe the legal cooling off period, we will wait to assess your claim until after this 14-day period has ended.)
 After this, the claiming process can commence.
 We will notify you of the steps we take via your login account and your timeline.
 The length of the process varies according to the number of steps we will need to take.

 In some cases it's necessary to start a debt collection process or to initiate legal proceedings.
 We will cover the expenses for these steps, which means you will not be required to pay legal costs in the case your claim isn't successful.
 If we do succeed at claiming compensation, these legal steps will be included in the 25% we charge for the No win, no fee Account.